Optical characterization of thin films, 5 credits

 L4.
 Effective medium theory

-Each of these first 4 lectures is connected to a 2 h seminar, where more in-depth material related to the lecture content is discussed.
+Each of L1-L4 is connected to a 2 h seminar, where more in-depth material related to the lecture content is discussed.

-The course continues with 4 lectures targeting experimental techniques:
+The course continues with four lectures targeting experimental techniques:

 L5.
 Basics of spectroscopic ellipsometry